 The Volcano comes with a three year warranty on workmanship and defects.
 If you decide to buy your Volcano vaporizer from us, you are covered by our 100% Satisfaction Guarantee.

 We’ve got plenty of tips in this blog post, but here are a few to get you started.
 If you’re getting weak vapor when you load less than a full chamber, try using the concentrate pad as a spacer on top of your herbs, or buy the Filling Chamber Reducer and use the Dosing Capsules.

 If you think the vapor is harsh, try loading less and/or turning the temperature down.
 The vapor can also get harsh if it sits in the bag for around five minutes, so don’t fill it with more vapor than you’ll use.
 Resist the urge to always fill a bag unless you are going to consume it fairly soon - there’s nothing wrong with a partial bag, if you just want one or two hits.

-Classic or Digit
+Classic or Hybrid

 Who is the Volcano for?

 Starting at CAD$576, the Volcano isn’t cheap.
 It will appeal to someone who wants strong, fast-acting effects with little effort.
 The medical grade components protect the flavor and are extremely efficient, and the bags feel like breathing, with no resistance.
 It easily handles different load sizes, works with dry herbs and extracts, and has proven itself to be durable for almost two decades.
 It might be the soundest vaporizer purchase you can make.